 Profile

-The Robotic Vision Lab focuses on innovative imaging processes and robotic systems.
+The Robotic Vision Lab the focus is on innovative imaging procedures and robotic systems.
 The spectrum ranges from measuring 3D endoscopes and hyperspectral camera technologies for medical diagnostics to robotic platforms such as manipulators and drones.

 Measurement in endoscopy